mahmudurmahid/rock-paper-scissors-game/README.md

-# Rock, paper, Scissors, Space
+# Cosmic Clash

 👩🏻‍💻 View an example of this section [here](https://github.com/kera-cudmore/Bully-Book-Club#bully-book-club-website)

-Rock, paper, Scissors, Space is an interactive static website which allows a user to play the game rock, paper, scissors against the computer opponent.
+Cosmic Clash is an interactive static website which allows a user to play the game rock, paper, scissors against the computer opponent.
 We added additional fetaures such as a space theme with the moves such as lizard and spock for a fun variation of the tradional game.

 Add an image of the finished site here.
 I like to use [amiresponsive](https://ui.dev/amiresponsive) to get an image of my site on all device sizes, and amiresponsive allows you to click links on the page and scroll, so each device can show a different element of your site.